 About Milton Hershey School

-Milton Hershey School is a cost-free, private school for boys and girls in Hershey, Pennsylvania.
+Milton Hershey School is one of the world’s best private schools, where qualifying students in pre-K through 12th grade live on campus and receive an exceptional educational experience—with all costs covered.
 Milton and Catherine Hershey founded the school in 1909 with money they earned from the chocolate company.
-Since then, the lives of more than 10,000 children from working-class families with lower income have been transformed through high-quality education and structured home life.
+Since then, the lives of more than 11,000 children from qualifying families have been transformed through high-quality education and structured home life.

 Get to know Milton Hershey School in three minutes or fewer with our Fast Facts school summary.